rajnigupta76/r1-connect-demo-iOS/README.md

 ### ii.
 Standard Events

-Standard Events give you an easy way to cover all the main user flows (login, register, share, purchase...) in a standardized format for optimized reporting on the portal.
-They provide some great foundation for your analytics strategy.
-Once you set them up in your code, they unlock great insights, especially on user lifetime value.
+Standard Events provide an easy way to cover all the main user flows (login, register, share, purchase...) in a standardized format for optimized reporting on the portal.
+They provide a great foundation to your analytics strategy.
+Once you set them up in your code, they unlock great insights, particularly on user lifetime value.

 *Note: The last argument in all of the following emitter callbacks, otherInfo, is a dictionary of “key”,”value” pairs or nil, which enables you to customize these events as much as you want.*